About

 Weatherford

 Derek Rude is the Director of IT Security for Weatherford.
 With more than 20 years of security experience, Derek is responsible for information security strategy, architecture, operations, and incident response.
-He is an expert in incident response and recovery implementing successful strategies and tactics against both APT and Hacktivists.
 He has served as a co-chair of the Evanta Houston CISO Summit since its inception.
-He has also participated in numerous customer advisory boards including FireEye and Microsoft.
+He has also participated in numerous customer advisory boards including CrowdStrike, FireEye, Symantec and Microsoft.
 Prior to this role, Derek was the Director of Information Security for Koch Business Solutions, Senior Manager of IT Security for Halliburton, Application Security Program Manager at Hewlett Packard/Compaq, and Senior Consultant in Information Risk Management at KPMG.
 Derek also served as a Surface Warfare Officer and Information Professional Officer in the United States Navy where he was a consumer of intelligence, provided secure communications, and secured Top Secret Cryptography.
 Derek is passionate about learning and has attended several SANS Courses including Threat Intelligence, ICS Active Defense, and Advanced Incident Response, Threat Hunting, and Digital Forensics.
 He has also received three degrees from Texas A&M University: MBA (2011), MS Management Information Systems (1999), and BS Psychology (1993).

 Executive of Membership Development image